 Compare Wily Walrus (since walruses are related to seals), Threatening Shark and Devious Dolphins.
 Contrast Sweet Seal.
 Subtrope of Sea Monster.
 Not to be confused with Sealed Evil in a Can.
 Also not to be confused with Navy SEALs, although their targets may very well be scared.
 Has nothing to do with the singer Seal.

 - In Happy Feet a leopard seal is a recurring antagonist of the penguin heroes.
 Elephant seals also recur in both films; they make no attempt to harm the heroes, but they are terrifying.
 The second film goes into the "beachmaster" social order noted under real life.
 Also in the second film, a leopard seal and an elephant seal cross paths, and the leopard seal, a species generally considered The Dreaded in penguin stories, flees in terror.

-- One of the pirates in Ice Age 4: Continental Drift is an elephant seal named Flynn.
+- Ice Age 4: Continental Drift: One of the pirates is an elephant seal named Flynn.
 He's more of a Cloudcuckoolander than a truly threatening villain, though.

 - In The Pebble and the Penguin, there is a seal who tries to eat the main protagonist.

 - In Penguins of Madagascar, the penguins are shown to despise leopard seals, which are portrayed as mindless penguin killers with Black Eyes of Crazy.
 Curiously, the leopard seals seem to be the only animals in the movie who are not humanized in any way, which is especially strange considering that one of the heroes is a harp seal.

 - In Romeo & Juliet: Sealed with a Kiss, Prince, a Composite Character of three antagonistic characters (Tybalt, Prince Escalus and Paris) from the original play, is a gigantic elephant seal who terrorizes the other seals on the beach, and even threatens to eat Romeo at one point.